-The process is very easy, provided you know how to populate the order CSV file.
+The process is straight forward, provided you know how to populate the order CSV file.
 A copy is shown below.

 Line# – Each line in your order needs to be numbered.
 This field also acts as the break field for a new order.
 In the example above, this will create a 5 line order to Canon and a 3 line order to Adobe.